 (f) Girls may try out for and, if selected, participate in the Junior High School or High School Baseball Plan, however, girls shall not participate in both baseball and girls’ softball at the same time.

 (g) Boys may not wrestle against girls, and vice versa.
 This prohibition is only applicable when the contest is held in Texas or in any other state that sponsors wrestling programs for both boys and girls.

-(h) Gender shall be determined based on a student’s birth certificate.
+(h) Gender shall be determined based on a student’s birth certificate as outlined in Section 33.0834 of the Texas Education Code.
 In cases where a student’s birth certificate is unavailable, other similar government documents used for the purpose of identification may be substituted.